livepeer/docs/docs/video-miners/reference/leaderboard.md

 curl https://leaderboard-serverless.vercel.app/api/aggregated_stats?orchestrator=<ORCHESTRATOR>&since=<TIMESTAMP>&region=<REGION>
 ```

-- `<ORCHESTRATOR>` the orchestrator's Ethereum address to get the metrics for.
+- `<ORCHESTRATOR>` the orchestrator's wallet address to get the metrics for.
 - `<TIMESTAMP>` the timestamp at which to evaluate the query.
 This defaults to
   the last 24 hours, to get the aggregated stats for all time you can use
   `since=1`.